Clydie-Juls/stadvdb-mco2-backend/README.md

 ### Prerequisites
 - Docker and Docker Compose
 - Git
-- (Optional) Node.js and Python 3.x
+- Node.js and Python 3.x
-  Only needed if running controller or ETL scripts outside Docker

 ### 1. Clone the Repository
 ```bash